 In July, our membership voted to create an endorsements subcommittee to process endorsements requests, to design candidate questionnaires and analyze the responses, to research candidates’ histories, and to prioritize those that align with our socialist organization’s goals through a full membership vote.
 In total, 15 candidates and ballot measure authors approached us to ask for endorsement.
 Of those, the subcommittee recommended 2 candidate slates, 1 candidate, and 2 ballot measures to go up for a chapter debate and vote.

-The subcommittee’s very thorough report can be read here.
 The subcommittee’s work was guided firstly by our chapter’s Priorities Resolution, a document we voted on at our 2018 yearly convention to guide the work of East Bay DSA for the next year.
 Our membership affirmed a vision for electoral organizing that seeks to engage and invest deeply in electoral politics only in the most decisive races that build the power and militancy of the working class.
 For each campaign, we attempted to ask “how would an endorsement of this campaign advance socialism in the East Bay?” and many factors, from the candidate questionnaire, past runs for office, funding streams, and independent research by the committee all influenced how we would answer that question.